browzwear/vs-api-documentation/docs/Asset-Management/Material.md

 ### Result

-material json object as string containing all the material's information. see <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v2.0/material/material.json" target="_blank">schema</a>
+material json object as a string containing all the material's information. see <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v2.0/material/material.json" target="_blank">schema</a>

 ## Deleting a Material